Context-aware Adversarial Attack on Named Entity Recognition: Context-aware Adversarial Attack

 \subsection{Candidate Replacement}

 Perturbations in text at the character-level can be easily detected and defended by spell check and correction \citep{pruthi-etal-2019-combating, li-etal-2020-context-aware}.
 Therefore, we exclusively focus on the word-level perturbations in this work.
+Simply replacing a word with another one at random can lead to noisy data.
+For instance, in Figure \ref{fig: illustration_examples}, the label for ``Wilson" is changed from \textit{ORG} to \textit{PER} by replacing ``rackets" with ``guidance", which has a conflict with its original gold label.
+Therefore, to keep original labels valid, we investigate the following two approaches to replace candidate words:

-We investigate the following two approaches for replacing candidate words: \begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textbf{Synonym Replacement}: Using synonyms to replace candidate words as adversarial samples can guarantee the preservation of text semantics and make it hard to be perceived by human investigation.
+\begin{itemize}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex] \item \textbf{Synonym Replacement}: Using synonyms to replace candidate words as adversarial samples can guarantee the preservation of text semantics and make it hard to be perceived by human investigation.
 We use the WordNet \citep{miller1998wordnet} dictionary to find synonyms for candidate words, and then randomly select one of them as a replacement. \item \textbf{Masked Language Model Replacement}: The masked language model (MLM) attempts to predict the masked words in the given input sequence.
 In our work, we first create masks for candidate words, and then use a masked language model $\text{RoBERTa}_{\text{base}}$ \citep{DBLP:journals/corr/abs-1907-11692} to generate a replacement based on the context.
 This approach is capable of preserving both semantics and syntax in the generated adversarial samples. \end{itemize}